TechDev009/Kine/README.md

 - [x] App Wide Configuration using `Kime` with support for common Headers , base Url and for all request
 - [x] Log manager with option to turn logging off for per request and App wide
 - [x] Supports response deserialization into POJO/POKO with Gson or Moshi
-- [x] Supports reactive programming via RxJava 2.x
+- [x] Supports reactive programming via RxJava 2.x / RxJava 3.x
 - [x] Supports kotlin coroutines
 - [x] Supports ability to handle any type of response with custom converter option

 ## Upcoming Planned Features

-- Upload file (multipart/form-data)
 - Support for jackson parser
 - Bitmap caching and auto previous request cancellation for ImageLoading
 - New interceptor api for manipulating request pre execute